Legal Documents for Elderly Parents: A List

 Annuities take five to 10 years to grow, meaning that it’s easy for a loved one to misplace an annuity because so much time has elapsed.

 Contact the insurance company directly by phone or letter to retrieve a lost annuity.
-Give them your parent’s name, date of birth, and Social Security number, and they can provide copies of the contract.
+Give them your parents' names, birth dates, and Social Security numbers, and they can provide copies of the contract.

 Pensions